pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 reduce the input: You still have all the same content that you started with, the compiler has to do the same amount of work, et cetera.

-Howver, I still prefer to do it, because I find that it helps with later reduction steps if I can do my transformations on a single file.
+However, I still prefer to do it, because I find that it helps with later reduction steps if I can do my transformations on a single file.

 There two techniques I use for ["mod-inlining"][]: